Sebastian (2024 film): Production

 Written and directed by Mäkelä as his second feature, Sebastian was produced by James Watson for their joint company Bêtes Sauvages, co-produced by Helsinki-filmi and Lemming Film België, and executive produced by Ciara Barry and Rosie Crerar of barry crerar.
 The film was supported by the BFI and Screen Scotland, as well as the Finnish Film Foundation, Finnish Impact Film Fund, Great Point Media, BNP Paribas Film Finance, and the Belgian Tax Shelter.

 Principal photography took place in London, Glasgow, and Brussels, with post-production in London, Antwerp and Helsinki.

 Release

 In December 2023, it was revealed the film would premiere in January at the 2024 Sundance Film Festival in the World Cinema Dramatic Competition.
 LevelK acquired the international rights to the film ahead of its Sundance premiere.

 In February 2024, the film had been acquired by Kino Lorber for North America.
 They released the film theatrically on August 2, 2024.

+The film is available in Asia, Australia, New zealand, Mexico, Brazil on GagaOOLala.